DileepGolla/Hello-World-WEB-API/README.md

 - This project covers concepts like Inheritance, Interface implementation, WEB API 3-tier architecture.
 - This API supports mobile applications,web applications and console applications.
 - Unit test cases are written to test the controller functions like GET,PUT,POST,etc.

+Note: Due to the size constraint in GitHub(25MB) I had to remove the packages folder from the solution.
+If this code on GitHub doesnt work,please let me know so that I can send a link from Google drive to the complete solution.